lessandroml/VolvoVehicles/README.md

 # User guide manual

 This application operates on these two entities: Truck Models and Trucks.
-The relation between each is 1.N respectively.
+The relation between each one is 1.N respectively.

 ## Truck operations